Bunny Basics: Raising Your Rabbit

 Your rabbit will enjoy a layer of bedding on the hutch floor, whether it’s a solid bottom or a wire floor with a collection tray below.
 Wood shavings or clean straw are good forms of bedding.
 Don’t use hay or grass as your rabbit may eat the dirty bedding.
 Bedding should be cleaned two or three times a week.
 Wire floors should be cleaned at least once a week with a wire brush and periodically disinfected.

 Rabbits need lots of water compared to dogs or cats; they will drink almost 2oz of water per pound of body weight per day.
 They may drink even more on hot days so make sure the water container holds enough with some left over every day and change it every day.
 Water bottles have an advantage over dishes because the water is always fresh and doesn’t get dirty, but as long as they are clean and full, either will work.

 Handling Your Rabbit

-Baby rabbits should be picked up with both hands.
+Rabbits should be picked up with both hands.
 Slip one hand under the chest and use the other to support the hindquarters.
-When the rabbit gets older pick it up by the loose the skin over the neck and a hand under the hindquarters if needed.
 Never pick a rabbit up by the ears.
 Do not handle a baby rabbit too often when he first comes home, even though the temptation is there.
 He needs time alone to adjust to his new home.
 Young bunnys are delicate; small children need to understand the bunny is not a stuffed toy before they handle it gently with adult supervision.

 Handling Your New Rabbit: